dreamking60/d3-start-to-finish-leanpub/manuscript/17 More on D3 selections.md

 s.each(fn)
 ```

 where `s` is a D3 selection and `fn` is a function.
 Within the function, the current HTML or SVG element is assigned to the `this` keyword.
-Suppose your HTML and SVG looks like:
+Suppose you have:

 ```html
 <circle r="10"></circle>